tessaSAC/culture-handbook/culture.md

 ## Face to face
 * Frequent all hands
-* Lot's of video calls
+* Lots of video calls
 * Generous conference budget

 ## Knowledge sharing